Courses

 Students start with an Introductory Course, followed by Foundational Courses that provide a more in-depth survey of one of the major sub-areas of psychology, and eventually choose Advanced Courses in various specialized areas (which have Introductory and Foundational Courses as prerequisites).
 In addition to these, students will gain hands-on experience with research by taking Methods Courses, and take a Sophomore Tutorial that provides an intimate learning opportunity to develop critical thinking and writing skills.
 Many students also work in a research lab for credit, and have the option of pursuing an honors thesis in their senior year.

 Students may also have to take additional courses specific to their track.
-See the Requirements Chart for more information about track-specific requirements.
+The Requirements Chart shows the full course requirements for each concentration track in Psychology!

 Once you declare a concentration or secondary field, you can always check which of your courses are counting for concentration credit by accessing your Academic Advising Report (AAR) on my.harvard.
 But if you ever have questions about what's counting, just e-mail the Undergraduate Office at psychology@wjh.harvard.edu to ask!